runar-labs/runar-swift/swift-ffi/KEY_MANAGER_UNIFIED_DESIGN.md

 2. Implement `public actor NodeKeyManager` and `public actor MobileKeyManager`:
    - Own FFI handle lifecycle (`rn_keys_new`/`rn_keys_free`), init as node/mobile.
    - Implement common and role-specific methods; all FFI calls executed within actor context.
+   - Follow the Swift 6 FFI Concurrency Guidance for all methods and helpers.
 3. Remove `KeysHandle` entirely.
 Replace all usages with role-specific actors or `CommonKeyManager` where appropriate.
 4. Unify method names: remove `mobile*` prefixes.
 Provide only the common names on respective actors.
 5. Update transport/discovery and other helpers to accept the appropriate role-specific actor or `CommonKeyManager`.